-According to a survey by Oxford Economics, close to 80 percent of the organizations said that employees couldn’t do their job efficiently without cellphones.
+According to a survey by Oxford Economics, close to 80 percent of the organisations said that employees couldn’t do their job efficiently without cellphones.

 Despite being an integral part of daily work, many companies still do not have an effective cell phone reimbursement policy in place.
 The cloud of ambiguity hovering around cell phone usage has put the finance department in a fix, not knowing how to handle them.

 In this article, we discuss the guidelines one must keep in mind while devising a cell phone reimbursement policy.
-Additionally, we also discuss how Fyle can make cell phone reimbursements effortless for your company.
+Additionally, we also discuss how an Expense Reimbursement Software can make cell phone reimbursements effortless for your company.

 3 things to keep in mind while creating a cell phone reimbursement policy